Greg Rutherford: Media appearances

 Rutherford has appeared in several popular light entertainment television programmes.

 In 2012, Rutherford and gymnast Louis Smith took part in an episode of The Million Pound Drop Live as part of their 'Celebrity Games' series.

 In 2013, he appeared in an episode of Fake Reaction, a celebrity special edition of The Cube (winning £20,000 for Battersea Dogs & Cats Home and Hula Animal Rescue), and was a panellist on Would I Lie to You?.

 In 2014, Rutherford participated in The Great Sport Relief Bake Off. and appeared as a contestant on The Chase: Celebrity Special, but was beaten by the chaser.

 In 2015, he was a participant in the Channel 4 programme Time Crashers, in which ten celebrities are transported to different historical settings in the United Kingdom where they experience the life of the lower classes and are set tasks relating to that era.

 From September 2016, Rutherford was a contestant in the fourteenth series of Strictly Come Dancing where he was partnered with professional Natalie Lowe.
 He was eliminated in week 9, after a dance-off with Claudia Fragapane.
 Also in 2016, he appeared in five episodes of Season 1 of the television series Battlechefs.

 In 2017 Rutherford worked for Eurosport as an analyst for the channel's coverage of the World Athletics Championships after he was unable to compete in the event due to injury.

 In 2019, Rutherford won the 14th season of Celebrity MasterChef.
 Rutherford also appeared in the BBC Two series Pilgrimage, walking Via Francigena, an ancient pilgrimage route to Rome.
 Rutherford revealed he was brought up as a Jehovah's Witness and was now "non-religious".

 In April 2021, Rutherford joined fellow British Olympians Nicola Adams and Kelly Smith, and fitness instructor Mr Motivator in launching the ‘Energy Fit for the Future’ campaign by Smart Energy GB, which aimed at encouraging people to install smart meters in their homes.

 At the postponed 2020 Summer Olympics, held in the summer of 2021 in Tokyo, Rutherford was part of Eurosport and Discovery+'s coverage of the Games as a reporter on the ground in Japan.

 In 2024, Rutherford became a contestant on the sixteenth series of Dancing on Ice.
 He was paired with Vanessa James and the couple reached the final of the series, however on the day of the final, they were forced to withdraw from the competition after Rutherford tore his abdominal muscles during training and required hospitalisation.
 In July 2024, Rutherford won an episode of The Weakest Link.
-He has appeared on the ITV show YouBet.
+He has appeared on the ITV show You Bet!.

+In 2026, Rutherford guest starred in the Makeover Challenge episode of Rupaul's Drag Race: UK vs. the World season three where they were paired with Thai drag queen Gawdland.